democracyworks/dw-practical-upcoming-elections/README.md

 places (like the White House or Disneyland) or the Democracy Works office in Brooklyn (20 Jay St, Brooklyn, NY 11201).

-## After review

-If your submission passes the evaluation phase, the next part of our interview process is a pairing session with one of our software developers where the two of you will continue work on the project.
-Often, that session involves updating the OCD-ID code to query another API to retrieve them but could be anything the two of you decide to collaborate on.

 ## Project templates

 Project templates exist for [Clojure][clojure-template],